getredash/website/website/_kb/user-guide/querying/query-parameters.md

 <img src="/assets/images/docs/gitbook/query-parameter.png" width="100%">

 Once it's recognized by Redash, you can type any value into this text box and execute the query to get the results.

-{% callout danger %}

-If your Data Source in Redash has write privileges, avoid using Text parameters wherever possible.
-As of December 2018, [Redash does not parameterize queries](https://github.com/getredash/redash/issues/2904) in the underlying DBAPI.
-Query Parameters are passed in plain text to the database, running the risk of a malicious or accidental SQL injection.
-A fix for this circumstance is under active development.
-Limiting your Query Parameters to numerical, date/time or dropdown types protects you from SQL injection since Redash will not allow a value different than the designated type.

-{% endcallout %}

 ## Add A Parameter From The UI